tjotala/SoloWriter/README.md

 	Internationalization Options: Change Keyboard Layout
 	Internationalization Options: Change WiFi Country

+After you finish with raspi-config, it'll ask if you'd like to reboot.
+Say yes.
+Ignore the bash warning about a missing script - that's next step.

 8. On the *host*

 Deploy the software to the Raspberry Pi, and run the tests:

 	rake TARGET_IP=<ip_address> deploy target:test

-This may take a while for the first time, as it downloads and installs several Ruby gems to the system.
+Grab another beverage, as this may take a while for the first time since it downloads and installs several Ruby gems to the system.

+9. On the *target*

+Reboot the *target* to launch into the newly installed application.